divestedcg/circumnavigator/README.md

 Overview
 --------
-This is a simple script to check a list of domains against a DNS resolver to determine their rough effectiveness of proclaimed blocking capabilities.
+This is a simple script to check lists of domains against a DNS resolver to determine their rough effectiveness of proclaimed blocking capabilities.

 Use
 ---